taurusilver7/inbound-media-UI/README.md

 To send requests to the API on the server side & handle responses, import axios & create /api to handle the auth related requests in `auth.js`.
 Add the server url `http://localhost:5000/api/v1` to the package.json as _proxy_

+Create a auth based reducer action_types, state_updates, and actions in /actions & /reducers to request & parse the auth information from server.
+Store the auth information on successful authentication on local storage undert the tag: "profile"

+Navigate between the pages based on the login & register state in the authReducer.authData.
+Based on authData, navigate between Auth & Home pages.

+The MongoDB database prevents the user from uploading images into its database for security issues.
+Either user another storage service like AWS, firebase, or directly store the images in server local storage & retrueve them when called upon.

 ### Deployment